 Suffice it to say that in New Jersey, getting a divorce is easy, at least establishing the grounds for divorce is easy.
 Therefore, I’m not going into the details because if divorce seems to be the right option for your loved one (after reading this site), then you and I can discuss the grounds together with all of the collateral issues I raise.

 What if a Spouse is Mentally Incapacitated?

-If cognitive/mental capacity is questionable (i.e., Alzheimer’s, Dementia, Stroke, ALS, etc.) before moving forward on a plan that will forever change the parties’ relationship and redistribute their assets, we first have to determine whether the disabled spouse has the legal capacity to make decisions on his or her behalf.
+If cognitive/mental capacity is questionable (i.e., Alzheimer’s, Dementia, Stroke, ALS, etc.) before moving forward on a plan that will forever change the parties’ relationship and redistribute their assets, we first have to determine whether the disabled spouse has the legal capacity to make decisions on his or her behalf, including getting a divorce or defending against a divorce.
 If not, is there a Power of Attorney in place?
 If so, is the Power of Attorney sufficiently comprehensive to enable the agent to file for and respond to divorce proceedings?
 Note that the healthy/well spouse cannot serve as the Power of Attorney in a divorce.
-If the disabled spouse does not have legal capacity to sign a new Power of Attorney/agent, then someone will have to initiate legal proceedings, likely a guardianship.
+If the disabled spouse does not have legal capacity to sign a new Power of Attorney/agent, then someone will have to initiate legal proceedings, likely a guardianship, before the divorce can proceed.
 The terms “Powers of Attorney” and “Guardianship” may not be familiar to you.
 Don’t worry.
-When you’re done reading this page you’ll get most if not all the information you need to better understand the subject by visiting the following websites I’ve written on the subject by clicking here – www.newjerseyguardianshipattorney.com and www.powerofattorneylawyerinnj.com.
+When you’re done reading this page you’ll get most if not all the information you need to better understand the subjects by visiting the following websites I’ve written on the subject by clicking here – www.newjerseyguardianshipattorney.com and www.powerofattorneylawyerinnj.com.

 Weighing Medicaid Benefits Against Divorce, Alimony and Equitable Distribution